oleg-alexandrov/mathbot/Readme.txt

 The logic for that is in the "afd" subdirectory.

 The tool is hosted at https://toolsadmin.wikimedia.org/tools/id/mathbot.
+More info on this bot is at: https://en.wikipedia.org/wiki/User:Mathbot.

 The directory 'modules' contains some general purpose routines used by mathbot in its work.